You’ll probably agree with me that…

 With unprecedented medical advancements and increasing numbers of people using fitness centres, life expectancy in the UK has risen from 74 years (in 1980) to 81 years (currently).
 Meaning you’re likely to live long into your retirement!

 Retirement is an exciting prospect, but it’s also one of the most potentially challenging phases in human life when it comes to money.
 This is especially true if your pension doesn’t cover all your needs and you have no way to make up for the shortfall.

 By releasing equity, you can get a tax-free lump sum1 or smaller cash injections to top up your pension.
 This way, you can maintain your lifestyle, and since there are no limitations to how you can spend the cash you release, you can pay for that dream holiday, start a small business and even help your family with a cash boost.

 The most common form of equity release is a lifetime mortgage that isn’t paid off until you die or go into long-term care.
 However, in as much as it can be an excellent option, it has some limitations & pitfalls.

 Thus begging the question, is equity release good or bad?

 Equity release schemes are rapidly becoming the most sought after way to release the equity tied up in your property.
 You can enjoy the perks of having built such equity, while still maintaining ownership of your home.
 There two incredibly flexible ways to do this.

-You can choose to either take out a life time mortgage which involves taking a secured property-based loan or a home reversion2 scheme that comprises selling a portion of your property to an equity release company.
+You can choose to either take out a life time mortgage which involves taking a secured property-based loan or a home reversion plan that comprises selling a portion of your property to an equity release company.

 These schemes give you the financial freedom to take money from the equity of your house and spend it as you wish.